YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    gtmuser@gtmworkshop:~$ grep staffuser /etc/passwd
    gtmuser@gtmworkshop:~$ sudo rm -rf /home/staffuser

-There is an installation option to restrict access to GT.M to a group.
+There is an installation option to restrict access to YottaDB/GT.M to a group.
 If you use this option, only those in the specified group will be able to use YottaDB/GT.M.

 It is extremely straightforward to creat a userid that can only login, run an application and log out.